 B. Contractors, cooperators, partners, permittees, lessees, and grantees: The SSIO must work with the appropriate contracting or other office to determine the merit of the allegation and to investigate the matter appropriately.
 Penalties may include termination of a contract or agreement, suspension, and debarment from future Federal awards.

 C. Appeal Rights (Employees and Volunteers Only): If we take disciplinary action against an employee, they may have appeal rights under 370 DM 752, Discipline and Adverse Actions, and any union contracts, as applicable.
 Employees should contact their servicing Human Resources office for additional information.

 (1) The Department's COnflict REsolution PLUS (CORE PLUS) system for managing conflict in the workplace provides managers and employees with tools and assistance to address science and scholarship integrity issues and concerns.
 This assistance may include, but is not limited to:

 (a) Helping to define issues or specific concerns,

 (b) Providing training on effective communication and conflict management,

 (c) Coaching people on resolving conflicts on their own,

 (f) Securing the services of other alternative dispute resolution practitioners, such as ombudsman assistance.

 (2) CORE PLUS does not take the place of any other avenue of redress available to managers and employees.
 See 370 DM 770.

 For information on the content of this chapter, contact the Office of the Science Advisor.
-For more information about this Web site, contact Krista Holloway in the Division of Policy, Economics, Risk Management, and Analytics, Policy and Regulations Branch (PRB).
+For more information about this Web site, contact Krista Bibb in the Division of Policy, Economics, Risk Management, and Analytics, Policy and Regulations Branch (PRB).